Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-03/README.md

 Navigated to Settings → Endpoints → Advanced Features in the Microsoft Defender XDR portal and enabled the following settings before onboarding the endpoint:

-#### EDR in Block Mode — allows Defender for Endpoint to block malicious artifacts even when a third-party antivirus is the primary solution.
+- EDR in Block Mode: allows Defender for Endpoint to block malicious artifacts even when a third-party antivirus is the primary solution.
-#### Custom Network Indicators — enables the use of custom IP, URL, and domain indicators for threat detection and blocking.
+- Custom Network Indicators: enables the use of custom IP, URL, and domain indicators for threat detection and blocking.
-#### Web Content Filtering — allows monitoring and blocking of websites based on content categories.
+- Web Content Filtering: allows monitoring and blocking of websites based on content categories.
-#### Microsoft Intune Connection — links Defender for Endpoint with Intune to enable unified endpoint security and compliance management.
+- Microsoft Intune Connection: links Defender for Endpoint with Intune to enable unified endpoint security and compliance management.

 ---